typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/restrict-plus-operands.md

 ---
-description: 'Require both operands of addition to have type `number` or `string`.'
+description: 'Require both operands of addition to be the same type and be `bigint`, `number`, or `string`.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑
 >
 > See **https://typescript-eslint.io/rules/restrict-plus-operands** for documentation.

+TypeScript allows `+` adding together two values of any type(s).
+However, adding values that are not the same type and/or are not the same primitive type is often a sign of programmer error.

+This rule reports when a `+` operation combines two values of different types, or a type that is not `bigint`, `number`, or `string`.

 ## Examples